uglyfruitcake/thomascampbell.me.uk/content/axelrod/niceandmean.md

-Title: Axelrod Python Strategies
+Title: Nice and Mean Strategies
 Date: 2015-08-11
 Slug: axelrod-nice-and-mean-strategies
 Author: Thomas Campbell

-## Nice and Mean Strategies

 One way of grouping strategies is be splitting them into “nice” and “mean” strategies.
 Nice strategies will never defect before their opponent has defected